-The focus of the Board's General Fund is to provide information on near-term inflows, outflows, and balances of spendable resources.
-Such information is useful in assessing the Board's financing requirements.
-In particular, unrestricted fund balance may serve as a useful measure of net resources available for spending at the end of the fiscal year.
+The focus of the Community Health Board's General Fund is to provide information on near-term inflows, outflows, and balances of spendable resources.
+Such information is useful in assessing the Community Health Board's financing requirements.
+In particular, unrestricted fund balance (assigned and unassigned) may serve as a useful measure of net resources available for spending at the end of the fiscal year.

-As of December 31, 2012, the Board's General Fund reported a fund balance of \$217,753, compared with \$23,314 in 2011.
-Of the fund balance, all of it was unrestricted, which is available for spending at the Board's discretion.
+As of December 31, 2013, the Community Health Board's General Fund reported a fund balance of \$249,725, compared with \$217,753 in 2012.
+Of the fund balance, all of it was unrestricted, which is available for spending at the Community Health Board's discretion.

-The Board's General Fund's fund balance increased \$194,439 as a result of the Board modifying its policy regarding the period of availability for revenue recognition in 2012.
-See Note 1.C.
+The Community Health Board's General Fund's fund balance increased \$31,972 as a result of the revenues exceeding expenditures.